-Packing is one of the worst parts of moving.
-Since packing can take a lot of time and effort, lots of people hate that part.
+Endless stacks of boxes, glassware that you need to wrap, and finding a way to put all your things together while still living in your own home.
+Tedious and time-consuming, packing is one of the worst parts of moving.
+Since packing can take a lot of time and effort, lots of people hate it.
 Luckily, you don’t have to do it if you don’t want to!

 Read on to learn more about what to expect from movers who pack your things, what movers won’t pack, how to know if you should hire movers to pack, and how much the service typically costs.